Steering Away from Harm: An Adaptive Approach to Defending Vision Language Model Against Jailbreaks

 {\bf Adaptive Attack.} Adaptive attack~\cite{florian2020adaptive} is a critical evaluation procedure for assessing defense effectiveness when the defense mechanism is known to the attacker.
 In this setup, we assume the attacker can access the model parameters, steering vector $v^l$, the calibration activation $h^l_0$, and steering coefficient $\alpha$, and employs the PGD attack to generate 30 adversarial images specifically targeting the defended model.
 As shown in Table~\ref{tab:adaptive_attack}, \methodname\ continues to provide robust protection for the VLM in most cases.
 These findings emphasize the potential of our method as a practical and resilient defense mechanism in real-world applications.

-{\bf Transferability.} In real-world settings, unknown distributions and types of adversarial images highlight the need for a robust and transferable defense framework.
-To evaluate transferability of our steering vectors, we construct two testing scenarios: in-distribution (ID) and OOD cases.
+{\bf Transferability.} In real-world scenario, unknown types of adversarial attacks highlight the need for a robust and transferable defense framework.
+To evaluate transferability of {\methodname}, we construct two test cases: in-distribution (ID) and out-of-distribution (OOD).

-In the ID scenario, we assess whether steering vectors derived from adversarial images with a specific $\epsilon$ value can defend against adversarial images with varying $\epsilon$ levels.
-Adversarial images used for steering vector construction and test evaluations are drawn from distinct classes in ImageNet~\cite{jia2009imagenet}, ensuring similar image distributions.
+In ID scenario, adversarial images used for steering vector construction and test evaluations are drawn from same classes in ImageNet~\cite{jia2009imagenet}, ensuring similar image distributions.
+We assess whether steering vectors derived from adversarial images with a specific $\epsilon$ value can defend against adversarial images with varying $\epsilon$ levels.
 As illustrated in Fig.~\ref{fig:heatmap0} and~\ref{fig:heatmap1}, the results demonstrate the effectiveness of our steering vectors defending against adversarial attacks with different $\epsilon$ values.